by-jp/www.byjp.me/content/photos/instagram/yate2nqm6m5f6ymjelt4edyys4/index.md

 - imported
 - from-instagram
 ---
-A final shot of the Slide Rock state park in the Red Mountains as I make my way into the office after two weeks off — I'm really looking forward to it actually\!
+A final shot of the Slide Rock state park in the Red Mountains as I make my way into the office after two weeks off — I'm really looking forward to it actually!